 Then you’re looking at a fake.
 If that’s not the case, keep on using our further comparisons in this guide.

-As you can see, we’ve drawn out the inconsistencies by highlighting them and attaching a number next to it.
+As you can see, we’ve drawn out the inconsistencies by highlighting them and attaching a number next to them.

 Here’s a map explaining what those numbers point to in this fake vs real Yeezy 350 V2 Zebra comparison.